associatedpress/harvester/README.md

   | column | Age | number |
   |:-------|:----|:-------|

 * `string` - a short text input.
-This column type supports the following specific option:
+This column type supports the following specific options:

   - `regex:<regex>` - JavaScript regular expression.
 The regex does not need quotations, and requires entries that match exactly.
 Consider giving an example in the name of the field and specifying the necessary format of the entry, because if entries do